 There are legends like Sagar Manthan or the churning of the ocean associated with it.
 Almost everyone associated with native religions of India has visited a Mela.
 Having said that, even though the religious beliefs and spirituality is at the core, it is also a festival that connects people who come here.
 It is a celebration of humanity as a whole, of people who share the common faith and history and people who want to grow together.

 No one invites anyone to Kumbh Mela.
 People and Sadhus know the dates of all the 4 congregations as per the Indian calendar.
 They just show up there.
-Even during times when there were epidemics, restrictions, wars, emergency, the numbers may have gone down, but Mela happened uninterrupted.
+Even during times when there were epidemics, restrictions, wars, and the emergency, the numbers may have gone down, but Mela happened uninterrupted.

 So, don’t wait for an invite, just land up there.